 Plain Scones

-- Preheat oven to very hot 465 °F (240 °C) (see tips).
+- Preheat oven to very hot 465 °F or 430 °F.

 - Turn the dough out onto a lightly floured board, lightly flour the top of the dough.

-- Knead very gently once (do not press too firm then fold and turn the kneaded dough about 3 or 4 times until the dough has formed a smooth texture.
+- Knead very gently once (do not press too hard), then fold and turn the kneaded dough about 3 or 4 times until the dough has formed a smooth texture.
 (Use a floured plastic scraper to help you knead and/or fold and turn the dough if you wish.).

 - Pat or roll out the dough into a 4 x 6 inch (15 x 10 cm) rectangle (1 inch / 2 cm thick)